2023-spring-comp-520/comp520-gitpod/README.md

-# WIP - Gitpod Environment for COMP520
+# Gitpod Environment for COMP520

 Installs the following:
 - postgres 15.1